Ó Tomhrair

 Ó Tomhrair is a masculine surname in the Irish language.
-The name translates into English as "descendant of Arailt".
+The name translates into English as "descendant of Tomhrar".
 The surname originated as a patronym, however it no longer refers to the actual name of the bearer's grandfather.
 There are several variations of the surname, such as Ó Tomhnair and Ó Tomhnra.
 There are specific forms of these surnames that are borne by married and unmarried females.
-There are also numerous Anglicised forms of these Irish surnames.
+There are also numerous anglicised forms of these Irish surnames.

 Etymology

 Ó Tomhrair translates into English as "descendant of Tomhrar".
 Variant forms of the surname include Ó Tomhnair and Ó Tomhnra.
 According to Patrick Woulfe, the form Ó Tomhnair is the older form of the name.
 These surnames originated as patronyms, however they no longer refer to the actual name of the bearer's grandfather.
 The name Tomhrar is a Gaelic derivative of the Old Norse personal name Þórarr.